The Finnish gaming market is opening to competition – here’s what we now know about the gambling reform

 The new bill would allow licenced companies to use several marketing channels:

 To protect vulnerable groups, outdoor advertising would be prohibited close to educational institutions and healthcare facilities.
-In addition, the bill would not permit sponsorships and collaborations with people or events with an under-age audience.
+In addition, the bill would not permit sponsorships involving underage audiences.

 Will the new legislation allow bonuses?

-The current draft allows bonuses to existing, established customers within certain restraints.
-A bonus could be
+Yes – but with tighter controls.
+The current draft allows bonuses to existing, established customers within certain restraints and not as welcome offers.
+Acceptable forms could be

 Why is the Finnish gambling legislation changing?

-In recent years, Veikkaus’ status has weakened as players have increasingly turned to offshore gambling companies.
-The channelling rate of regulated games in Finland has significantly declined.
+In recent years, Veikkaus’ dominance has eroded as Finnish players have increasingly turned to offshore gambling companies.
+The channelling rate has dropped, and the monopoly no longer functions effectively.

 “As Finnish gaming habits turn to foreign markets, Finland loses tax money and has no way to monitor or prevent harmful gambling.
 The situation has also placed Veikkaus in an unfair disadvantage as the only company whose offering and marketing are regulated.”